-Dr Hoosen Mia Haffejee was a medical doctor who died in police custody on 3 August 1977, aged 26.
+Dr Hoosen Mia Haffejee was a dentist who died in police custody on 3 August 1977, aged 26.
 The police alleged that he had hung himself with his trousers from a grille door at Durban’s Brighton Beach Police station.
 In October 2017, a team from the Priority Crimes Unit of the National Prosecuting Authority (NPA), led by Advocate Shubnum Singh, began an investigation into Haffejee’s death.
 In August 2019, the Minister of Justice and Correctional Services formally requested the Judge President of the KwaZulu-Natal Division of the High Court to designate a judge to re-open Haffejee’s inquest.
 The re-opened inquest into the death in detention of Dr Haffejee ran from the 16th of August 2021, and has been scheduled until the 17th of September 2021 at the Pietermaritzburg High Court.
 The closing arguments have been scheduled for 18 and 19 October 2022.

 Hoosen Haffejee was born on 6 November 1950 in Pietermaritzburg, one of three children.
 After matriculating in 1965, Haffejee relocated to India to pursue his tertiary education in science and dentistry.
 Upon returning to South Africa in 1976, he secured a position at the King George V Hospital in Durban.
 Though his exact political affiliations are unclear, his family has stated that he was politically active as a student, and had organised a number of protests during his school days.
 Perhaps it was for this reason that he found himself under police surveillance upon his return from India.